 Feedback is the most important touchpoint that you have with your customers.
 Well collected feedback can help you understand what new offerings are working or what incumbent processes are not.

 “How was your experience today?” is a simple question that brings a lot of value to your business.
 Not only are you obtaining customer testimonials, but you will also learn a lot about how you can improve any gaps in your holiday season support.

 Consider adding CSAT questionnaires at the end of all support channels and communication.

-Further incentivize customers to leave a review with a special one-time discount or free shipping.
+Further, incentivise customers to leave a review with a special one-time discount, referral incentive, or free shipping.

 You’ve collected important feedback and now you have support data.
 Collect the same from other verticals and start to prepare a holistic picture by which you can adjust your efforts accordingly.

 If you notice that customers are engaging more with certain advertisements, increase them.